Company Formation and Management

 - No exchange controls.

-Zeta provides advice on the most suited corporate structure to suit your requirements.
+Zeta provides advice on the most appropriate corporate structure to suit your requirements.
 There are various options of corporate structures that can be formed in Luxembourg, with the most common being a Limited company locally know as a S.A.R.L.

 - UCI (Undertaking for Collective Investment);